 - Increased nail thickness

 - Unpleasant odor

-These may appear to be unserious symptoms but they actually require immediate attention.
-These are just the visual symptoms that may indicate or lead to more serious health issues.
-Your feet may be struck with an intense pain while walking.
-The fungus may also cause some serious infections.
+While these symptoms may appear to be minor, they actually require immediate medical attention.
+These inital symptoms may indicate or develop into to more serious health issues.

 Before we discuss the treatments, take note of the following first:

-- If the black portion is larger than 25 percent of your toenail, see a podiatrist immediately.
+- If the black portion is larger than 25% of your toenail, see a podiatrist immediately.
 Cautery therapy will be performed, and this will alleviate the pain and may actually save your toenail.

 - If you have an acute injury and your toenail is actively bleeding, go to the nearest emergency room or podiatrist to have it examined.
 You may have a laceration on the nail bed and it will have to be treated by a specialist.

 - If the nail is so damaged that you even have a toe fracture, seek professional help right away.